 McKinsey recently published new research findings, stating that organizations that deploy the most technology appear to be the most successful.
 At first glance, this might seem somewhat illogical (as adding more technology into current infrastructures lead to more complexities and therefore increases the risk of things breaking).
 Yet, it is true.
 The organizations with successful digital transformations are likelier than others to use more sophisticated technologies.

-This mirrors recent findings from Neustar’s study, which suggests that the most effective marketers take a more granular focus across their entire marketing investments and dedicate more staff and technology resources to the development of data, analytics, and models.
+This mirrors findings from Neustar’s study, which suggests that the most effective marketers take a more granular focus across their entire marketing investments and dedicate more staff and technology resources to the development of data, analytics, and models.

-I like how Tony Pace, former Subway CMO, and Marketing Accountability Standards Board Chair, put it:
+Tony Pace, former Subway CMO, and Marketing Accountability Standards Board Chair, put it:

 Marketers need to start thinking about the data they collect on their marketing efforts as a line item on the balance sheet and use it to fuel further marketing growth.
 It’s oxymoronic to think you can cut non-working dollars and reallocate it to working-dollars to achieve higher marketing performance.